sdeering/cleverstack-angular-seed/README.md

 `$ npm install -g protractor`

-**Note:** You may need to update the Chrome Driver location in `config/spec-e2e.conf.json` depending on the OS your running.
+**Note:** You may need to update the [latest Chrome Driver](http://chromedriver.storage.googleapis.com/index.html) location in `config/spec-e2e.conf.json` depending on the OS your running.
+When you download it, extract and rename ending in .exe so will be an application.

 <pre>
 chromeDriver: './test/selenium/chromedriver-win32' // Windows